Effective Date: September 09, 2015

-(5) Perform as liaison between NASA mail operations and local USPS officials on matters concerning mail and distribution operations.
+(5) Perform as liaison between NASA mail operations and local USPS, FedEx, UPS, and other service provider officials on matters concerning mail and distribution operations.

-(6) Plan, implement, and maintain an efficient and cost-effective mail distribution system, including establishing a Center-level mail management policy.
+(6) Plan, implement, and maintain an efficient and cost-effective mail distribution system, including establishing a Center-level mail management policy for internal mail distribution.

-(7) Ensure that mail operations have a security procedure for handling suspicious mail and evacuation procedures.
+(7) Ensure that the Center mail operations include a security procedure for handling suspicious mail and evacuation procedures.

 (8) Refer to the GSA and USPS Web sites for specific and updated information concerning Federal mail management policies and procedures.

-(9) Submit required postal accountability reports quarterly to the Agency Mail Officer.
+(9) Submit postal accountability and expenditure reports to the Agency Mail Manager as requested.

 (10) Ensure compliance with mail management regulations, policies, procedures, and practices.

 (11) Follow Center policies and procedures for the handling and delivery of classified national security information.

 e.
 Center Transportation Managers and Center Printing Managers shall: